-A selection of projects in partnership or led by museums in Scotland, UK, and internationally that look at decolonial and anti-racist practice in museums.
+A selection of projects in partnership, led, or involving museums in Scotland, UK, and internationally that look at decolonial and anti-racist practice in museums.

 Legacies of Slavery in Glasgow Museums and Collections is a site that examines objects and documents in Glasgow Museums’ collection that relate to slavery and Glasgow's links with it.

 Reframed- Conversations about Heritage and Inclusion at the Royal College of Physicians and Surgeons of Glasgow.
 Events that reframe the College’s heritage collections in new ways to address issues of equality, diversity and inclusion.
 MGS Case study.

 Transnational Scotland: Reconnecting Heritage Stories through Museum Object Collections explores the transnational history of Scotland through the objects of its historical global trades in cotton, jute, sugar, and herring.